-Principles to enable regional and metropolitan LHN partnerships Domain Principles Examples Patient Centred Improved access for consumers of the health system, addressing the expectation of access regardless of location Using innovation and technology to improve experience Leadership Active collaboration with the right leadership and clinical involvement to make it happen Commitment to test new and innovative approaches in smaller ways toward longer term gains Clinical Pathways based on formal agreements with clinical leadership (rather than historical focus) Explore multiple viable options Explore smaller proof of concept initiatives Equitable Systems approach acknowledging that taking a partnership approach is mutually beneficial and recognising that each LHN has different needs and requirements Service sustainability and self- sufficiency, building capability, capacity and purchasing power in rural areas Funding model - funding and allocation focused on where the services is needed Staffing rotation agreements Metro- Rural supported by funding model Timely, Effective and Efficient Consumers and clinicians will have clear pathways across LHN boundaries and should only need to travel when absolutely necessary Technology should enable provision of services in a flexible way, closer to home Geographical connectors defined, understood and inform clinical pathways Baseline technology assessment and pipeline projects toward longer term digital strategy Appropriateness Facilitating a health system that responds appropriately to the needs of the SA community to provide the Performance regularly monitoring and evaluation of the appropriateness of services offered across the system.
+Principles to enable regional and metropolitan LHN partnerships Domain Principles Examples Patient Centred Improved access for consumers of the health system, addressing the expectation of access regardless of location Using innovation and technology to improve experience Leadership Active collaboration with the right leadership and clinical involvement to make it happen Commitment to test new and innovative approaches in smaller ways toward longer term gains Clinical Pathways based on formal agreements with clinical leadership (rather than historical focus) Explore multiple viable options Explore smaller proof of concept initiatives Equitable Systems approach acknowledging that taking a partnership approach is mutually beneficial and recognising that each LHN has different needs and requirements Service sustainability and self- sufficiency, building capability, capacity and purchasing power in rural areas Funding model - funding and allocation focused on where the services is needed Staffing rotation agreements Metro-Rural supported by funding model Timely, Effective and Efficient Consumers and clinicians will have clear pathways across LHN boundaries and should only need to travel when absolutely necessary Technology should enable provision of services in a flexible way, closer to home Geographical connectors defined, understood and inform clinical pathways Baseline technology assessment and pipeline projects toward longer term digital strategy Appropriateness Facilitating a health system that responds appropriately to the needs of the SA community to provide the treatment, advice, guidance and support required.
+Performance regularly monitoring and evaluation of the appropriateness of services offered across the system.
+Respond innovatively to create alternative patient pathways to more appropriate care.